Seekatar/EFCoreStateTest/README.md

 |Unchanged |None|Retrieved from database, Attached, or after `SaveChanges`
 |Detached  |None|Context is not tracking the object

 Objects that the context does not know about are in the `Detached` state.
-For the context to know about an object, you either retrieve it from the database with the context, or use one of the calls to get in into the context.
+For the context to know about an object, you either retrieve it from the database with the context or use one of the calls to get in into the context.

 |Method    |Resulting State
 |----------|-----------------------